hessler/lc-component-library-io/docs/docs/components/index.md

 # Components

-The `Components` package holds the available components for the library.
+The `components` package holds the available components for the library.